Hematite (The Bloodstone Ore) - Mineral Properties and Occurence

 Hematite shares the same crystal structure with ilmenite (FeTiO3), and corundum (Al2O3).
 Hematite forms a solid solution series with ilmenite (known as titanohematite, hematite-ilmenite or HISS) at high temperatures.

-A discussion of hematite would not be complete without mentioning its frequent companions, limonite (rock composed of various iron oxides) and goethite (α-FeOOH).
-They are mixtures of hydrated, oxidized Fe2+ and Fe3+ which form as an alteration product of hematite and magnetite, and often record a significant history of both hydrothermal alteration and weathering in mineralized environments.
+A discussion of hematite would not be complete without mentioning its frequent companions, limonite (rock composed of various iron oxides and hydro-oxides) and goethite (α-FeOOH).
+They are mixtures of hydrated, oxidized Fe2+ and Fe3+ minerals which form as an alteration product of hematite and magnetite, and often record a significant history of both hydrothermal alteration and weathering in mineralized environments.
 A great deal of effort in the geologic community has gone into unraveling the complicated history of iron-enriched soils and rocks.
 That history can be greatly complicated when the weathering occurs in hot, tropical environments and abundant rainfall leaches many elements out of the soil, leaving a thick residue of iron-enriched cap rock containing an admixture of limonite and goethite.

 Physical Properties of Hematite